matteo-ronchetti/torch-radon/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/10GdKHk_6346aR4jl5VjPPAod1gTEsza9)
 # TorchRadon: Fast Differentiable Routines for Computed Tomography

-TorchRadon is a PyTorch extension written in CUDA that implement differentiable routines for solving computed tomography (CT) reconstruction problems.
+TorchRadon is a PyTorch extension written in CUDA that implements differentiable routines for solving computed tomography (CT) reconstruction problems.

 The library is designed to help researchers working on CT problems to combine deep learning and model-based approaches.

 Main features:
- - Forward projection, back projections and shearlet transforms are *differentiable* and integrated with PyTorch `.backward()`.
+ - Forward projections, back projections and shearlet transforms are **differentiable** and integrated with PyTorch `.backward()`.
- - Up to 125x *faster* than Astra Toolbox.
+ - Up to 125x **faster** than Astra Toolbox.
- - *Batch operations*: fully exploit the power of modern GPUs by processing multiple images in parallel.
+ - **Batch operations**: fully exploit the power of modern GPUs by processing multiple images in parallel.
- - *Transparent API*: all operations are seamlessly integrated with PyTorch, gradients can  be  computed using `.backward()`,  half precision can be used with Nvidia AMP.
+ - **Transparent API**: all operations are seamlessly integrated with PyTorch, gradients can  be  computed using `.backward()`,  half precision can be used with Nvidia AMP.
- - *Half precision*: storing data in half precision allows to get sensible speedups when  doing  Radon  forward  and  backward projections with a very small accuracy loss.
+ - **Half precision**: storing data in half precision allows to get sensible speedups when  doing  Radon  forward  and  backward projections with a very small accuracy loss.

 Implemented operations: